mingjunsiek/ble_pathfinder/README.md

 <img src="./assets/readme/Map.png" height="500">
 </p>
 The environment for this project is in SCSE.
 Please ensure that the beacons are placed near the nodes as seen in the image above.
 The beacons are physically tagged with a Node ID which corresponds to the Node ID in the image above.

-## Pathfinder Application

-This application is currenly only available for Android devices.
-The APK can be found in '_./build/app/outputs/flutter-apk/app.apk_'.
-You can install the APK directly to your Android smartphone and utilize the app for navigation. **TAKE NOTE**: Pathfinder can only work if you are near the beacons.
-If not, Pathfinder will not know where you are located.

 # Configuring of Beacon Data